In the name of faith

 tenth chapter

-The colorful diverity of life
+the colorful diversity of life

-A women with all facets
+a woman with all facets

 oil,spray paintings, glass paintings , copper pictures , iron sculptures ,drawings. .